na-na-hi/renget/archive/SillyT_Lorebook.md

 Key: ```Carl,hipster,lot```
 Content: ```Carl is a skinny brown-haired hipster that hangs out in the parking lot```

-These very basic descriptions allow a dozen of these defined NPCs under a 200 token budget.
-Then, using recursion, they could be popped into story everytime a Nerd or Jock is referenced.
-Or, you can add additional recursion info, like so:
+With these Key(s), the can be popped into the story everytime a Nerd (Carrie) or Jock (Brad) is referenced.
+Using Recursion, you can add additional associations, like so:

 Key: ```bookworms```
 Content: ```Carl, Carrie are nerds```
 Key: ```Popular```
 Content: ```Stacy, Brad are popular```

+Now, when "Popular" comes up, Silly Tavern will see this includes Brad and Stacy.
+With Recursion, it will go *back* through the lorebook, and pull the complete NPC definitions for Brad and Stacy as well.

 ###Budget
 **TLDR: *You have a limited budget.
 Keep it short.* ** **UPDATE: *Figure a 5% Lorebook budget.
 4,000 Tokens = 200 for Lorebook.
 16,000 tokens = 800 for Lorebook.
 Same for Entries - 4X for 16K**
+**UPDATE 2: Silly Tavern now just uses % budget for Lorebook**

 For Silly Tavern, the default Budget for the lorebook is 200 tokens *(Note: This was set when Turbo was 4K context)*.
 The point of the lorebook is to only pull in what you need, not the whole thing every time.
 Ideally, lorebook entries are either short (and you get a few) or long (and you get one.)
 **I generally try to keep lorebook entries under 50 tokens, so that every round Silly Tavern can pull in 3-4 of them, as needed.**